|MONTH||1944 - 1955|

 - On a magnet sticker = 2000 to present

-Note: On rare occasions you may find some chassis leg period date stamps printed on the chassis rim instead.
-Unfortunately Celestion were never completely consistent with their date stamping.
+**On rare occasions chassis leg period date stamps were printed on the chassis rim by mistake, these are most common through mid 1968.

 Step 2 – Decipher The Date Code